Facebook Twitter

 What’s the Joint Budget Committee and why is it so important?

 The six-member Joint Budget Committee is the most influential committee in the Colorado General Assembly.
 Why?
 Because it writes the budget that guides the state’s priorities.
-The committee members this year are four Democrats and two Republicans with Sen. Rachel Zenzinger, an Arvada Democrat, as chair.
+The committee members this year are four Democrats and two Republicans.
+The chair is state Rep. Shannon Bird, a Westminster Democrat.

 Yes, Gov. Jared Polis does submit a budget every November.
 And those priorities guide the Joint Budget Committee’s work.
 But the committee ultimately writes the budget that gets submitted to the Colorado General Assembly for approval.